gwintrob/gwintrob.github.io/contents/aircraft-incidents.md

 Modern airplane travel is spectacular.
 The Department of Transportation [reported](http://www.rita.dot.gov/bts/press_releases/bts015_15) that an all-time high 848.1 million passengers flew in the U.S. in 2014.
-And remarkably, only 41 of these passengers were killed.
+And remarkably, all of those passengers survived.

 <h2 class="center">Total Fatalities</h2>
 <div id="chart-fatalities" class="chart"></div>